 cliffs in bonavista newfoundland

-If you’re in Bonavista, be sure to check out Dungeon Provincial Park too.
+If you’re in Bonavista, be sure to check out Dungeon Provincial Park.
 It’s a collapsed sea cave with a natural archway carved by the sea!

-Bonavista also has a number of other attractions and historical sites to visit, including the Ryan Premises National Historic Site, a preserved example of a large-scale merchant operation in a Newfoundland outport.
+Bonavista also has a number of other attractions and historical sites to visit.
+The Ryan Premises National Historic Site is one of the most popular, which is a preserved example of a large-scale merchant operation in a Newfoundland outport.

 Trailhead: Ocean side of Cape Shore Road on the way to the Cape Bonavista Lighthouse.